Jbleezy/BO2-Reimagined/README.md

 * Added option to enable or disable depth of field
 * Added option to enable or disable character dialog

+## Controls
+* Changed option name from "NEXT SCORESTREAK" to "EQUIPMENT"
+* Changed option name from "PREVIOUS SCORESTREAK" to "MELEE WEAPON"
+* Changed option name from "ACTIVATE SCORESTREAK" to "PLACEABLE MINE"

 ## HUD
 * Enemy counter displayed on top left of screen
 * Timer displayed on top right of screen